boredgamesdev/bored-kali-deploy/README.md

 # bored-kali-deploy

 todo:
-  add check if running as root
+add a bunch of scripts to download